glotzerlab/hoomd-blue/sphinx-doc/howto/prevent-particles-from-moving.rst

 To prevent a subset of particles from moving in HPMC simulations:

-1. Use different types for stationary particles and mobile particles.
+1. Use different types for stationary and mobile particles.
 2. Set the move sizes of the stationary type to 0.
 3. Set the shape of the stationary type accordingly.